 Within the environ, identity sameness is used similarly to the external identity sameness we previously discussed.
 Just as environ services are authorized once for an external service, they can be authorized internally as well.

-In the following example, we have given
+In the following example, we are using Anthos Service Mesh

-frontend access to
+frontend has access to

 environs, we don’t need to specify that